UNT has 100% Renewable Electricity

 - Nearly 2,000,000 tree seedlings grown for 10 years.

 - 71,182 acres of US forest, more than 1/10 the land area of Rhode Island.

 Does UNT produce this energy on site?

 No, the renewable energy is not produced on site.
-The energy is produced by off site turbines and solar arrays, and the energy is delivered into the grid.
-UNT purchases the renewable energy credits that certify the energy production and give UNT ownership of the green energy
+The energy delivered to the grid is produced by off-site turbines and solar arrays.
+UNT purchases certified renewable energy credits which give UNT ownership of the green energy.

 Why is UNT purchasing RECs rather than pursuing on site production through solar arrays or turbines?